JasonGantner/Yellow/README.md

 #Yellow Overlay
 ## What is this overlay ?
 The goal of this overlay is to get rid of bloatware associated to X11.
-To do so, it provides ebuids for Wayland native apps and text-only apps that replace X11-only software.
+To do so, it provides ebuids for (lightweight) Wayland native apps and text-only apps that replace libX11 dependant software.

 ## Testing
 I test ebuild on an amd64 + intel i915 platfom with `-X` USE flag and x11-libs/libX11 masked.

-Testing on other platforms is would be very appreciated.
+Feel free to test on your platform and share the results ;-).

+### KEYWORDS
+By default, all ebuilds are created with `KEYWORDS="~amd64 ~x86"`

+If the software is working as expected on my platform, I replace "~amd64" with "amd64".
+I might be able to test building for/on AArch64 and thus, depending on the results, add a "[~]aarch64".

 ## Isses
 Issues are opened for :